microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/build-a-microsoft-teams-sso-tab.md

 Take a look at the [Teams SSO Node Sample](https://github.com/microsoftgraph/microsoft-graph-toolkit/tree/main/samples/teams-sso-node) for the full implementation.

 If everything has been configured correctly, you will see the `Person` component rendered without the need to log in.
-> IMPORTANT!
-If you haven't pre-consented, you might have to consent via a dialog prompt.
+> [!IMPORTANT] If you haven't pre-consented, you might have to consent via a dialog prompt.

 ## Next Steps
 - Try out the components in the [playground](https://mgt.dev).